Wellbeing support for young people

-Free mental health and wellbeing tools to reduce your feelings of loneliness.
+Free activities and tools to improve your wellbeing and reduce feelings of loneliness and worries.

-Anyone can feel lonely, but our research with the Co-op shows that loneliness can badly affect young people.
+Anyone can feel lonely, but our research with the Co-op shows that loneliness can badly affect young people and their wellbeing.

-You might be feeling lonely from spending more time online, not looking after your physical and mental health or from big changes in your life like the coronavirus pandemic.
+You might be feeling lonely, stressed, or worried because of spending more time online, not looking after yourself or from big changes in your life.
+We've developed some wellbeing activities that could help.

 In episode 3 of The kind place podcast, Tigest and Reb talk about their experiences of loneliness, and how technology can make you feel less, and sometimes more, lonely.